mbKaleb/project-hopper/README.md

 ## About

-This is my first project with React and was co-developed by Myself, and my two friends Kristina Peru and Jack Smith.
+This is my first project with React and was co-developed by Myself and my two friends Kristina Peru and Jack Smith.
 Why frogger?
 Well whats more reactive than a game?
 So we chose to make a game, hope you enjoy!